kmoppel/pg-open-datasets/README.md

 # Running tests on the datasets

-WIP

 Test scripts can be developed that will execute after restore of each dataset.
-These test scripts are expected to be cmdline runnables that after doing "something" enter the results into a results DB directly, accessible via the $RESULTSDB_CONNSTR env var.
-The actual DB behind $RESULTSDB_CONNSTR needs to be set up outside of the current scripting framework.
+These test scripts are expected to be executable scripts, that do "something" with the freshly restored dataset.
+Also there's support for having a "test results" DB / table where test implementation can enter test results directly into a results DB, accessible via the $RESULTSDB_CONNSTR env var, to enable easy results analysing.
+The actual DB behind
+$RESULTSDB_CONNSTR needs to be set up outside of the current scripting framework.
 Alternatively test scripts can just also store any textual output under $TEST_OUT_DIR, pointing to tests/test_output/$DATASET for each dataset.

 Relevant env variables that can be used in test scripts: